zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 By entering our different route objects as an array associated with our `App` route's `children` key, we've set them up to render _inside_ of our `App` component.
+That means that if we navigate to any of these _nested routes_ - such as `/login`, for example - our `App` component will render with our `Login` component as a child component.

 Note that it's ok for our `Home` component to have the same path as our parent `App` component.
-All child route paths must start with their parent's route path, but they can also directly match their parent's route path.
+All child route paths _must_ start with their parent's route path, but they can also directly match their parent's route path.
 However, you can only have one child route whose path exactly matches its parent's path - you can't have multiple child routes whose paths exactly match the parent's path.